cyjake/cupid/README.md

 Jupiter might be available.
 Uranus and Neptune are not as famous.
 And no one shall name his project Earth.
 That'll make him godly, right?

-The point is, this project, as an alternative of veuns, won't have ambitions as big as venus.
+The point is, this project, as an alternative of venus, won't have any ambitions as big.
 Both the codebase and mission are all quite smaller.

-We just want to serve [Planet Alibaba](http://planet.alibaba-inc.com) well.
-And make sure we are having fun while maintaining it.